 Originally, hyper-converged infrastructure offered a “building block” of compute, software-defined storage and virtualised networking.
 The main advantage of HCI over traditional SAN or NAS storage is that it can be increased in comparatively small amounts, rather than having to buy a NAS or SAN system and wait for it to be filled, which can take time.

-Adrian Davies, IT operations manager at Stockport Council, says that using HCI, such as the one recently installed at the local authority, is a “totally different landscape to how it worked with an old three-tiered SAN, where you would be really worried about upgrading it”.
+Adrian Davies, IT operations manager at Stockport Council, says using HCI, such as the one recently installed at the local authority, is a “totally different landscape to how it worked with an old three-tiered SAN, where you would be really worried about upgrading it”.
 Which, he adds, would have been “a nightmare”.

 The system the council has installed is from Nutanix and upgrades on the fly.
-“It’s more like having an iPhone, where you just get the latest version of iOS down and it brings a lot of new features and functionality,” says Davies.
+“It’s more like having an iPhone, where you just get the latest version of iOS and it brings a lot of new features and functionality,” says Davies.

 The decision point